 Warts invade the epidermal and dermal layers of the skin and create a hard covering of callus like material.
 Very small blood vessels are also part of the wart and may look like small black dots.
 Warts appear different than a callus because the wart interrupts the regular skin lines.

 Many different treatments exist for warts ranging from covering the wart once daily with duct tape until it clears to surgically excising the wart.
 Suffern Podiatry uses conservative treatments with very good results.
 First we remove the thick wart tissue which is a painless procedure.
 Than special medication is applied and patients are given instructions for home care.
 If this treatment does not clear the warts, the doctor may prescribe one of several different topical preparations.
-If those treatments are not successful than Dr. Friedman will recommend injection of a special preparation into the wart to clear it up.
+If those treatments are not successful than we can perform an injection of a special preparation into the wart to clear it up.
 Since the injection is painful this treatment is reserved for the most difficult cases.
 (This treatment is not used on children).